virgesmith/poetry-pybind11-integration/README.md

 poetry build && poetry install
 ```

-generates `setup.py` and produces packages in the `dist` folder: a `tar.gz` format source dist, and a binary wheel.
+generates `setup.py` and produces packages in the `dist` folder: a `tar.gz` format source dist, and a binary wheel, although neither of which seem to be installable.
+(Workaround: use `python setup.py bdist_wheel`.)

 Test: